-In April 2010, the Board of Directors appointed Mike Vice President, Repair & Service Division.
+In April 2010, the Board of Directors of Kingsbury, Inc. appointed O’Hara to Chief Financial Officer.

 Through over one hundred years of operation, Kingsbury engineers have amassed a wealth of information about bearing performance from thousands of field installations.
 But Kingsbury engineers never stop pushing the limits of bearing performance, searching for solutions to the challenges posed by high speed machinery in today's increasingly demanding oil and gas applications.